 Even before then ancient Egyptian had inspired architectural design outside of Egypt, most notably during the Roman period.
 Egyptian inspired frescoes and objects have been found in Pompeii and Hadrian’s Villa in Tivoli amongst several other sites.

 Another notable fact is that the study of Egyptian revival architecture often focuses on (white) Europeans engagement with the style and meanings of Egyptian art.
-As Christian Riggs has recently argued however, the discovery of Tutankhamun’s tomb influenced Egyptian artists and thinkers as well as artists of colour in America for whom Egypt could stand for a “future based on dignity and equality”.
+As Christina Riggs has recently argued however, the discovery of Tutankhamun’s tomb influenced Egyptian artists and thinkers as well as artists of colour in America for whom Egypt could stand for a “future based on dignity and equality”.

 So although not unique in general terms, these Egyptian style buildings still stand out against other buildings when spotted in London.